etermind/alex/README.md

 In your markdown you can the images in data using `/assets/user/imgs/test.png` and the other files using `/assets/user/files/article.pdf`.

-## Writing new themes
+## Themes

+Alex comes with multiple themes.
+Check out the [dedicated repo](https://github.com/etermind/alex-themes).

 If you would like to customize or create a new theme.
-Please read [this](./THEMES.md)
+Please read [this](./THEMES.md).

 ## Contributing

-If you would like to contributing, please read [this](./CONTRIBUTING.md)
+If you would like to contributing, please read [this](./CONTRIBUTING.md).